iamkirankumaryadav/Library/Data Science/Missing Data.md

 # How to deal with missing data ?

+There is no particular approach for dealing with `missing` data, and the appropriate technique may vary depending on the specific context and characteristics of your dataset.

 **Missing data** : `NULL` | `NAN` | `nan` | `NaN` ( Ignored while **arithmetic operations** )

 `Row` | `Observation` | `Tuple` | `Sample` | `Record`